Where is the venue and how do I get to there?

 What is the seating layout?

 Please see our seating plan – We have different blocks of seating for different events and the front row for a seated event will depend on the size of the stage.
-If you are attending a seated event then there will be seats available on the ground floor, tired seating and balcony.
+If you are attending a seated event then there will be seats available on the ground floor, tiered seating and balcony.
 If you are coming to a standing show, standing tickets will be available on the ground floor of the auditorium and seated tickets will be available in the balcony.

 I have mobility issues, where is the best place to sit?